Kian Leavy

-Kian Leavy (born 21 March 2002) is an Irish footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic.
+Kian Leavy (born 21 March 2002) is an Irish footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic and the Republic of Ireland.

 Career

 Early career

 A native of Ardee, County Louth, Leavy began playing with Drogheda Town at under-8s level, before moving on to Drogheda Boys, Shelbourne, St Francis, St Kevin's Boys and St Patrick's Athletic.

+Reading

 In July 2018, he joined the youth academy of EFL Championship side Reading in July 2018 from St Patrick's Athletic's academy after receiving interest from the youth academies of Manchester United and Celtic.

-Reading

 On 2 July 2021, Leavy signed his first professional contract with Reading, until the summer of 2022.
 On 10 August 2021, Leavy made his debut for Reading in their 3–0 defeat to Swansea City in the EFL Cup.
 On 9 August 2022, he was in the starting XI in a 2–1 loss to Stevenage in the EFL Cup.
 On 17 May 2023, it was announced that Leavy would leave Reading in the summer of 2023, upon the expiry of his contract.